A-Momin/noteshub/nts/notes_aws.md

         -   `Read and Write Capacity`: GSIs have their own provisioned read and write capacity settings, allowing you to allocate resources specifically for index operations.
         -   `Consistency`: GSIs support both eventually consistent and strongly consistent reads.

+    -   `Sparse Index`: A Sparse Index is a type of index (usually a GSI) that includes only a subset of the items in the table.
+This happens because only items with the attributes defined in the index key schema are indexed.

+        -   Unlike a regular GSI, a Sparse Index intentionally excludes items that do not have the required attributes.
+        -   The sparseness is a result of using a design where the indexed attributes only exist on certain items.
+        -   Designed to filter out irrelevant data and optimize queries for specific subsets of data.
+For example, indexing only "high-priority" orders in an orders table.

     -   `Local Secondary Index`: A Local Secondary Index is an index that shares the same partition key as the base table but has a different sort key.
 It requires to be created at the same time as the table and can be used to query and retrieve data in a specific order based on the alternate sort key.
 Here's how it works:
         -   `Data Copying`: DynamoDB automatically copies data from the main table to the LSI, using the same partition key value as the main table but with a different sort key.
         -   `Querying`: You can query an LSI using the Query operation.
 The partition key value is taken from the main table's partition, but you can specify a range of sort key values for your query.
         -   `Projection`: Like GSIs, LSIs allow you to specify projected attributes that are included in the index, avoiding the need to access the main table for those attributes during queries.
         -   `Consistency`: LSIs support both eventually consistent and strongly consistent reads.

--   `Provisioned Throughput`: Provisioned throughput is the maximum amount of read and write capacity that can be specified for a DynamoDB table.
-It determines the number of RCUs and WCUs that are available to the table.
--   `Conditional Writes`: Conditional writes are a way to update or delete an item in a DynamoDB table based on a condition.
-This allows you to ensure that the item being modified meets certain criteria before making the change.
+#### DynamoDB Throughput

--   `Throughput`: It refers to the capacity of your table to read and write data.
-Throughput is measured in `Capacity Units`.
-There are two types of capacity units: read capacity unit (RCU) and write capacity unit (WCU).
-When you create a table in DynamoDB, you can specify the desired throughput capacity in terms of RCUs and WCUs.
+-   `Throughput`: Throughput is a mechanism to specify the reading and writing capacity of the DynamoDB table.
+When you create a table in DynamoDB, you can specify the desired throughput capacity in terms of `RCU`s and `WCU`s.
 These provisioned throughput values determine how much capacity is allocated to your table, allowing you to handle the expected read and write loads.
 Keep in mind that DynamoDB's pricing is based on the provisioned throughput capacity you specify.
+Throughput is measured in `Capacity Units`.
+There are two types of capacity units:

     -   `Read Capacity Unit (RCUs)`: A read capacity unit is the amount of read throughput that is required to read one item per second from a DynamoDB table.
 One RCU represents the capacity to perform one strongly consistent read per second of an item up to 4 KB in size, or two eventually consistent reads per second of an item up to 4 KB in size.
 If your items are larger than 4 KB, you will need to provision additional RCUs to handle the extra size.
     -   `Write Capacity Unit (WCUs)`: A write capacity unit is the amount of write throughput that is required to write one item per second to a DynamoDB table.
 One WCU represents the capacity to perform one write per second for an item up to 1 KB in size.
 Like with RCUs, if your items are larger, you'll need to provision additional WCUs.

+-   `Provisioned Throughput`: Provisioned throughput is the maximum amount of read and write capacity that can be specified for a DynamoDB table.
+It determines the number of RCUs and WCUs that are available to the table.
+-   `Conditional Writes`: Conditional writes are a way to update or delete an item in a DynamoDB table based on a condition.
+This allows you to ensure that the item being modified meets certain criteria before making the change.

 -   `Throttling`: Throttling in DynamoDB refers to the mechanism that limits the number of requests that can be made to the service within a specified period.
 DynamoDB throttling occurs when a table or partition is receiving more read or write requests than it can handle.
 DynamoDB limits the number of read and write operations per second for each table partition based on the provisioned throughput capacity.
 If the provisioned capacity is exceeded, the requests are throttled, and an error response with an HTTP 400 status code is returned to the caller.
 DynamoDB provides two types of throttling: